-Cannabis Distribution in Business-Park (BP): The adopted Cannabis Land Use Ordinance does not allow cannabis distribution in BP due to past concerns with General Plan consistency, as "General Wholesale Trade" is not an allowed use in BP as noted in General Plan Table 2-3.
+Cannabis Distribution in Business-Park (I-BP): The adopted Cannabis Land Use Ordinance does not allow cannabis distribution in I-BP due to past concerns with General Plan consistency as "General Wholesale Trade" is not an allowed use in I-BP as noted in General Plan Table 2-3.
 However, in operation, licensed cannabis distribution would be compatible with other business park uses, especially if the floor area dedicated to cannabis distribution is capped.
-Therefore, staff recommends amendments to allow cannabis distribution licensing in BP where the floor area of each distributor license shall not exceed 30,000 square feet.
+Therefore, staff recommends amendments to allow cannabis distribution licensing in I-BP where the floor area of each licensed distributor shall not exceed 30,000 square feet.